Guaris/new-hugo-theme/content/blog/2020/lorem-ipsum.md

 date: 2020-04-06T15:43:07-04:00
 description: "This is a short description of the page"
 images:
- - /images/blog/2020/03/photo_of_mountain_jpg
+ - /images/blog/2020/03/photo_of_mountain.jpg
-categoreis:
+categories:
  - testing cat
  - blogging
 ---

 Lorem ipsum dolor sit amet, consectetur...